Major and minor lotteries

 - any other person authorised to take declarations under the Oaths Act 1936

-- a person authorised by the minister to be a scrutineer;
+- a person authorised by the commissioner to be a scrutineer

 The auditor of the lottery must be a member of either:

-- take reasonable steps to make sure the association keeps proper records for the lottery
+- take reasonable steps to make sure the organisation keeps proper records for the lottery

 - audit the tickets and record the number of tickets sold, unsold or lost

-- allow enough time for the audit so the association can provide a financial statement in line with the Lottery and Gaming Regulations
+- allow enough time for the audit so the organisation can provide a financial statement in line with the lotteries regulations

 - complete the auditor's report attached to the lotteries financial statement.